knlrvr/portfolio-template/README.md

 <a name="description"></a>
 ## Description
 I created [this portfolio template](https://portfolio-template-hazel-psi.vercel.app/) and filled it with my own information, which I just copied from [my actual portfolio](https://www.knlrvr.dev).
 Learn more about the template [here](https://github.com/knlrvr/portfolio-template).
+I did change some of the styling from what's in the template, specifically the projects since I liked the look of `columns` rather than `grid`.

 <a name="view"></a>
 ## View